commercionetwork/commercio-consortium/upgrade/2.2.0-3.0.0/en/README.md

 5. `Ante`
 6. `Government`

 More details are given in [docs.commercio.network](https://docs.commercio.network).
-In this documentation, the version documentation and the version documentation are highlighted at the 2.1.2top 2.2.0right3.0.0
+In this documentation, the documentation of the version `2.1.2`, `2.2.0` and `3.0.0` are highlighted at the top-right

 ---
 ## Preliminary operations